Reporting Invasive Plants

 For an overview of Scotland's high alert species and to report species of concern please see; Scotland's Environment.
 All records will be shared with irecord and the NBN Gateway to ensure a collaborative approach to preventing the spread of INNS and future management.

-Invasive non-native plant species on land adjacent to trunk roads should be reported through the ‘problem or defect’ form at Bear Scotland
+Invasive non-native plant species on land adjacent to trunk roads can be reported through the ‘problem or defect’ form at Bear Scotland